GeirGrusom/daemos/README.md

 Switch | Shorthand | Description
 -------|------------|------------
 --database-type | -d | Selects the database provider.
 Can be either `postgresql` or `memory`.
+The in-memory provider obviously does not persist data and is intended for testing and development purposes.
 --connection-string | -c | Database provider connection string.
+This is optional and ignored for the in-memory provider.
---port | -p | Specifies HTTP listening port
+--port | -p | Specifies HTTP listening port.
+This defaults to 5000.